-In my conversion of Night’s Dark Terror I included a substantial appendix on animism for WFRP first edition.
+In my conversion of Night’s Dark Terror I included a substantial appendix on animism for WFRP‘s first edition.
+I have also made the appendix available separately in Word and PDF formats here.
 I thought it worth while briefly to go into some of the thinking behind it.

 Spirits were present in WFRP from the beginning.
 There were druidic spirit familiars and ethereal undead.
 There were references to possession by animal spirits and to magically expelling creatures’ spirits.
 Yet there was no consistent framework to make sense of these fragments.